rhodes351/starter-hugo-academic/content/authors/admin/_index.md

 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "/#contact" for contact widget.
 social:
- - icon: graduation-cap
+ - icon: google-scholar
-   icon_pack: fas
+   icon_pack: ai
    link: https://scholar.google.com/citations?user=0TytEewAAAAJ&hl=en

 # Enter email to display Gravatar (if Gravatar enabled in Config)